murb/omniauth-twinfield/README.md

 # Omniauth Twinfield Strategy

 An very minimal OmniAuth Strategy for Twinfield, a bookkeeping package.
+This package just does authentication, when you need to interface with the contents of the Twinfield package try the [twinfield](https://github.com/murb/twinfield)-gem.

 ## Installation